Øresund Region

+The region has a population of app.
+4.5 million (2023) and a population density of 170 PD/km².
 The Øresund Region consists of both rural and urban areas.
 Areas on the periphery of the region have a relatively low population density, whereas the two metropolitan areas of Copenhagen and Malmö are two of the most densely populated in Scandinavia.
 Helsingborg also forms an important urban hub on the Swedish side.

 Cross-border activity

 The Øresund Region is an important hub for economic activity in Scandinavia.

 In 2007, almost 25 million people traveled over the Øresund Bridge: 15.2 million by car and bus, and 9.6 million by train.
 By 2009, the figure had risen to a total of 35.6 million travellers by car, coach, train or ferry.

 Statistics compiled in January 2007 show 14,000 people commuting each day over the Öresund Bridge.
 Compared with 2005, the commuter traffic increased by 43% in 2006.
 The growing number of Swedes commuting in order to take advantage of the need for labour on the job market in Copenhagen and the higher salaries offered in Denmark, as well as an increased immigration of Danes to the south of Sweden, were essential factors in the traffic increase.
 In 2006, 4,300 persons moved from the Danish part of the Øresund Region to Scania, attracted by lower Scanian real estate prices.
 Since July 2000, 22,500 Danes have moved to Scania.

 Apart from work related commuting, Swedes cross over to Copenhagen to enjoy shopping and nightlife, to attend cultural and educational institutions and to use Copenhagen Airport.
 The largest airport in Scania, Malmö Airport is located 47 km (29.2 mi) from Copenhagen Airport and has limited international air traffic.

 After the opening of the bridge in 2000, an 'Öresund identity' has been promoted in the region in order to counter-act various barriers to cross-border cooperation caused by nationalistic sentiments on both sides.
 In 1997, a consortium of twelve universities (four Swedish and eight Danish) from both sides of the Sound has been established, opening up all courses, libraries and other facilities to all students, teachers and researchers from the region.
 The universities have 150,000 students and more than 14,000 researchers combined.
 The secretariat is located at Lund University and at the University of Copenhagen.